 Sweet and Sour Meatballs

 - ½ cup brown sugar loosely packed

 - ½ cup rice vinegar

 - ¼ cup ketchup

-- 1 TB soy sauce
+- 1 tablespoon soy sauce

 - 2¼ cups pineapple juice

-- 1 TB cornstarch
+- 1 tablespoon cornstarch

 - 1 cup drained small pineapple chunks

-- Add brown sugar, vinegar, ketchup, soy sauce and 2 cups of pineapple juice to a large skillet over medium-high heat.
+- Add brown sugar, vinegar, ketchup, soy sauce, and 2 cups of pineapple juice to a large skillet over medium-high heat.
 Bring to a boil.

-- In a small bowl, mix cornstarch and remaining ¼ cup pineapple juice together, whisking to get out all the lumps.
+- In a small bowl, mix cornstarch and the remaining ¼ cup pineapple juice together, whisking to get out all the lumps.
 Whisk into your skillet.